LuisAPI/BCS2-CSPC223LA/README.md

 **Repetition of input requests.** Constant retrieval of new data is important to ensuring the relevance of the tools we write.
 Our fifth week of class had us insert a series of data blocks through the use of a common loop function.

 **Module 3 Test.** The class trawled back to past lessons regarding the acceptance of data elements in a repeated manner, and put our skills to the test.

+**Market inventory management.** Our last practical activity for the midterm period assigned us to the creation of a system to manage the inventory of a storefront for fast-moving consumer goods.
+We were given two predetermined items to start with — a branded chocolate spread and a type of sweets — and were tasked to present the addition of twice more products.